Contextflo Blog

 Overall conversion: 74.2%.
 And the game-theory claim splits cleanly in two.

 Left to right, the equilibrium is real.
 Shots to the left convert 72.8%, centre 76.4%, right 75.5%.
-Across more than 1,500 kicks, a spread of about two percentage points is remarkably flat, exactly what a mixed-strategy equilibrium predicts, and consistent with Palacios-Huerta's academic studies (which, notably, only ever tested left vs right).
+Across more than 1,500 kicks, a spread of under four percentage points is remarkably flat — exactly what a mixed-strategy equilibrium predicts, and consistent with Palacios-Huerta's studies, which, notably, only ever tested left versus right.

 Top to bottom, it breaks down.
-Players hit the bottom half of the goal 74% of the time, yet low shots convert around 71–73% while high shots convert 81–83%.
-Even after charging the high strategy for every ball blazed over the bar, all automatic misses, aiming high still wins, roughly 80% vs 72%.
+Players hit the bottom half of the goal 74% of the time, yet low shots convert around 71 to 73% while high shots convert 81 to 83%.
+Even after charging the high strategy for every ball blazed over the bar — all automatic misses — aiming high still wins, roughly 80% against 72%.

 The fine grid explains the mechanism:

 • Bottom corners are good, near-corners are not.
-Balls along the ground into the outermost yard convert 86–91%.
-One yard further inside, conversion collapses to 64–69%.
+Balls along the ground into the outermost yard convert 86 to 91%.
+One yard further inside, conversion collapses to 64 to 69%.
 That is the keeper's dive radius, drawn in data.

 • The top of the goal is nearly unsaveable.
-Shots that got up there and stayed under the bar almost always scored (the top band went in 94 of 96 times).
+Shots that got up there and stayed under the bar almost always scored: the top band went in 94 times out of 96.
 The tax is missing the frame entirely, and that risk concentrates in the last few inches under the bar.

-• The worst place in the goal is shin-to-waist height (roughly 61–66%), the most comfortable save a keeper ever makes.
+• The worst place in the goal is shin-to-waist height, roughly 61 to 66%.
+The most comfortable save a keeper ever makes.

-So pros randomize direction like textbook game theorists, but they are systematically too conservative on height, trading roughly eight points of conversion for the comfort of keeping the ball under the bar.
+So pros randomize direction like textbook game theorists, and are systematically too conservative on height — trading about eight points of conversion for the comfort of keeping the ball under the bar.
 Statistically, the Panenka takers and top-bins merchants are the rational ones.

-One honest caveat: the data records where the ball ended up, not where the taker aimed, so a scuffed shot gets charged to the wrong strategy.
-That slightly flatters the low corners and penalizes the high rows, meaning the real gap in favor of aiming high is, if anything, understated.
+One honest caveat.
+The data records where the ball ended up, not where the taker aimed, so a scuffed shot gets charged to the wrong strategy.
+That flatters the low corners and penalises the high rows, which means the real gap in favour of aiming high is, if anything, understated.

 The podcast proves it in its own climax